dk14/crypto/chats/btc-audit/README.md

 ------
 > **Don't waste ur time on verifying who's AI, who's not, u'll go crazy**.
 This is novel project, and you need it - tgat's how you tell.
 That's it.
 Don't overthink it!
 Or u'll lose real funds simply.

 > If AI tries to reproduce this project - it won't work.
 Ai is an automated copy-paster.
 Integrations with Ledger wallets - it cannot do, too much risk, they'll need a person to talk to.
-Plus, It's cutting edge CS..AI cannot progress CS, it cannot design novel useful metrics, or write code without security/logical flaws.
-If it appears to you that it does - it is result of lack of expertise (you did not do DYR IRL).
+Plus, It's cutting edge CS..AI cannot progress CS, it cannot design novel useful metrics, or write code without security/logical flaws. **If it appears to you that AI does invent - it is result of lack of expertise (you did not do DYR IRL).**

 > I won't add anything more novel or stable features to this repo until there are funds.
 Incl. funds conpensating for work done already.
 I won't respond to any communication until then - I already done more work than anyone, I invested into R&D more than you ever will.